o3de/o3de.org/content/docs/userguide/components/entity-system-pg-components-ebuses-questions-and-answers.md

 description: null
 title: 'Components and EBuses: Questions and Answers'
 ---
-# Components and EBuses: Questions and Answers<a name="component-entity-system-pg-components-ebuses-questions-and-answers"></a>
+# Components and EBuses: Questions and Answers {#component-entity-system-pg-components-ebuses-questions-and-answers}

 The following are some questions and answers for using components and EBuses in Amazon Lumberyard\.